ShalmolyMondal/face-recognition-pca-mdc/README.md

 - **Minimum Distance Classification:** These extracted features are classified, focusing on achieving high accuracy with minimal computational complexity.

 ## Results
-Our proposed method was rigorously tested on two renowned face datasets:
+Proposed method was rigorously tested on two renowned face datasets:
 - **ORL Dataset:** Achieved an accuracy rate of 95.63%.
 - **YALE Dataset:** Recorded an accuracy rate of 93.33%.